 What About High End Buffers?

 Spending more money doesn’t necessarily equal a proportionally better buffing finish.
-Mostly the extra bucks buys you a brand name, a torque controlled motor, stronger longer life motor, soft start function and generally they’re lighter.
+Mostly the extra bucks buy you a brand name, a torque-controlled motor, stronger longer life motor, soft start function, and generally, they’re lighter.

 If my business was buffing cars, then absolutely yes I would buy Makita PO5000C 5″ Dual Action Random Orbit Polisher, it’s the Cadillac of buffers, you can check it out on Amazon.com.

 A good user-friendly buffer will have most if not all of these features :